 Barry’s brace off the bench also poses a headache for Moyes.
 The Frenchman is pushing for a start over Beto.

-In terms of injuries, we await an update on Idrissa Gana Gueye, who was absent on Monday.
+In terms of injuries, Moyes said on Friday that we would be without Idrissa Gana Gueye again, who was absent on Monday.
+He picked up an inury in training that is still keeping him on the sidelines.
 Elsewhere, the Toffees remain without Jarrad Branthwaite and Jack Grealish.
 Both have seen their seasons ended, with hamstring and foot issues, respectively.

 Everton Predicted Lineup (4-2-3-1)